 £470 per year for applicants under the age of 18 at the point of application

 £624 per year for all other visa categories and immigration applications

 There are some categories of visa and immigration categories that provide for exemption from the IHS fee.
 These categories include visas under 6 months in length such as Visitor Visas and Marriage Visitor Visas, Indefinite Leave to Remain/Enter, Health and Care Worker Visas and their dependants, applicants to the EU Settlement Scheme, those seeking asylum or applying for humanitarian protection and their dependants, those identified as victims of human trafficking and their dependants, and some specialist immigration categories.

 How much should I pay for the immigration health surcharge?

 IHS fees are due to increase in January 2024.
 The IHS fee you need to pay will depending on the category of your visa and the length of your visa.
 The full amount must be paid in full before submitting your visa or immigration application.

 How much is the IHS fee for a student visa?

 For Student Visas, the IHS fee currently costs £470 per year.
+This will increase to £776 per year in January 2024.
 You must pay the full fee upfront for your degree.
-If your course includes part of a year that is less than 6 months, you will need to pay £235 for the partial year.
-If your course includes part of a year that is more than 6 months, you will need to pay £470 for the full year.
-Please note that the IHS fee can be refunded if your Student Visa application is refused.
+If your course includes part of a year that is less than 6 months, you will need to pay a discounted rate for the partial year.
+If your course includes part of a year that is more than 6 months, you will need to pay for the full year.

 The matters contained in this article are intended to be for general information purposes only.
 This article does not constitute legal advice, nor is it a complete or authoritative statement of the law, and should not be treated as such.
 Whilst every effort is made to ensure that the information is correct, no warranty, express or implied, is given as to its accuracy and no liability is accepted for any error or omission.
 Before acting on any of the information contained herein, expert legal advice should be sought.